Max Altitude

 We always keep hearing about the Pin Bhabha Pass as a comparison to the Pin Parvati Pass Trek.
 In reality, they are extremely different treks.
 Though they have only Pin Valley in common.
 Pin Bhabha Pass is the confluence of the Pin and Bhabha valleys.
 That also means it is the perfect mixture of Himalayan greenery and aridness.

 The Bhabha side of the trek is a cruise to livelihood.
 It is filled with dense alpine forests of Pine, Oak, and Silver Birch.
-The beginning of the trek is through long dense trees alongside the Bhabha River.
+The beginning of the trek is through long dense trees alongside the Bhabha river.
 Very rarely is there long trudging through pine forests.
 Slowly as you gain height huge grasslands flourished with vibrant blossoms come into the picture.
 Most of the campsites are on pastures with the Bhabha River and lakes beside the tents.
 Kara grasslands are the most popular amongst shepherds.
 Goats, horses, etc. can be seen in abundance here.

 The more you rise above, gradually the vegetation is lost to scree, snow, and moraines.
-The path to the Pin Bhabha Pass will test endurance just like any other pass trek.
+The path to the Pin Bhabha Pass will test your endurance just like any other pass trek.
 But the moment you reach the Pass, it is a complete contradiction to the sights seen until now.
 Suddenly the brown, yellow, and red mountains pop up while entering Pin Valley.
 This marks the start of Spiti.
 This turning of scenery is awesome and remains in my memories forever.

 About The Trek

 The Pin Bhaba Pass Trek is a passage between two distinct Himalayan worlds.
-The green and lively Bhaba Valley gives way to the arid and resilient Pin Valley in this wonderful trek.
+The green and lively Bhaba Valley eventually gives way to the arid and resilient Pin Valley in this wonderful trek.
 The trek starts from the village of Kafnu near Shimla and on the first day, we will pick you up from the Old Shimla bus stand and drive to Kafnu, your base for the Pin Bhaba Pass Trek.
 From Kafnu, the next day it is a trek to Mulling, en route you will get to spot the Bhaba Hydro Project, India’s first underground dam.

 From Mulling its a steady ascent to Kara with waterfalls, rivers, and meadows on the way.
-From Kara, it’s a comparatively short trek to Pushtirang, and after crossing the Bhaba River, you will begin to see a gradual change in scenery as you head toward the Pin Bhaba Pass.
+From Kara, it’s a comparatively short trek to Pushtirang, and after crossing the Bhaba River, you will begin to see a gradual change in scenery as you head towards the Pin Bhaba Pass.
 From here, you can see great Himalayan Peaks like Nimish Khango, Hansbeshan Peak, Tari Khango, and Pin Bhaba Pass.
 From Pushtirang, we will trek to Mangrungse via the Bhaba Pass.
-It’s a steep ascent to the pass followed by a steep descent for some time and gradual descent to the Mangrungse Campsite.
+It’s a steep ascent to the pass followed by a steep descent for some time and a gradual descent to the Mangrungse Campsite.

 From Mangrungse we will head to Kaza in Spiti Valley, you can breathe in the beautiful sceneries of Spiti.
 The raw and resilient side of the Himalayas is a different experience altogether.
 After spending a day acclimatizing at Kaza (acclimatization only if needed), we will return to Manali.